Cassandra: The sack of Troy

-Coroebus and Othronus came to the aid of Troy during the Trojan War out of love for Cassandra and in exchange for her hand in marriage, but both were killed.
+Coroebus came to the aid of Troy during the Trojan War out of love for Cassandra and in exchange for her hand in marriage, but was killed in the sack of Troy.
+Another suitor, Othronus, was also killed.
 According to one account, Priam offered Cassandra to Telephus's son Eurypylus, in order to induce Eurypylus to fight on the side of the Trojans.
 Cassandra was also the first to see the body of her brother Hector being brought back to the city.

-Cassandra imploring Athena for revenge against Ajax, by Jerome-Martin Langlois, 1810–1838.

 In The Fall of Troy by Quintus Smyrnaeus, Cassandra attempted to warn the Trojan people that Greek warriors were hiding in the Trojan Horse while they were celebrating their victory over the Greeks with feasting.
 Disbelieving Cassandra, the Trojans resorted to calling her names and hurling insults at her.
 Attempting to prove herself right, Cassandra took an axe in one hand and a burning torch in the other, and ran towards the Trojan Horse, intent on destroying the Greeks herself, but the Trojans stopped her.
 The Greeks hiding inside the Horse were relieved, but alarmed by how clearly she had divined their plan.